emilyjspencer/JavaScript-/notes.md

 iq // 10

-However, if we try to access name - an error is thrown because it wasn't remembered
+However, if we try to access name - an error is thrown because it wasn't remembered If the inner function does not use the outer variables then it doesn't have access to them.

 name

 VM4047:1 Uncaught ReferenceError: name is not defined
     at eval (eval at Melania (7307106:5), <anonymous>:1:1) at Melania (<anonymous>:5:7)
     at <anonymous>:1:14